samsuanchen/esp32eforth/README.md

 # esp32eforth
-Derived from espForth_44 by Derek Lai, Albert Lu, Sam Suan Chen, Chen-Hanson Ting.
+Derived from espForth_44 for esp32 wifiboy and NodeMCU 12E  by Derek Lai, Albert Lu, Sam Suan Chen, Chen-Hanson Ting.
 ## ver 1
 First derived from espForth_44 by Albert Lu, Sam Suan Chen, Chen-Hanson Ting on 22 sep 2017.
-### Modify esp8266 espForth_44.ino for esp32 wifiboy as esp32eforth.
+### Modify esp8266 espForth_44.ino for esp32 wifiboy and NodeMCU 12E as esp32eforth.
     1. ignored WIFI and UDP
     2. ignored tone() since not yet implemented for ESP32.
     3. added input line echoing.